 All applicants must be a student member of ASME at the time of submission.
 Non-members can join JASME online for a small fee and experience the host of other student member benefits of ASME.

 Applications should be made via the online submission form.
-The submission should be attached to the online application and be on one side of A4 (minimum font size 12pt), in Word format.
+The submission should be attached to the online application and be on one side of A4 (minimum font size 12pt) in Word format.
+References are not to be included in the word count, and your references can extend onto a second page.

 Submissions via the online submission form should be received by 21st January 2018, 12 noon.
 JASME may ask for a more detailed proposal from those shortlisted.
 Online submission is now open.